A LIGHT SHINING IN THE DARKNESS

 "And Balak the son of Zippor (cp. w/first 2 syllables in Zippor-ah's name!
 Thus, "Balak son of the Noble House") was king of Moab at that time.
 And he sent messengers unto Balaam the son of Beor, to Pethor, which is by the river, to the land of the children of his people, to call him saying ...."

 Though not specifically named on the map below (yet you may confirm it), Pethor (black star) is located at a close proximity to Haran (red star) & Carchemish (encircled.
 The "city/fortress of Chemosh".
 Remember that the Moabites worshipped Chemosh: Nu.
 21:29; 1 Ki.
 11:7; Jer.
 48:7.
 But more on that later).
 This geographical vicinity, during this particular time, was part of the Mitanni empire.
 It was to the northeast of Moab, while the so-call Biblical Midian was in an almost complete opposite direction.
-Balak is a Mitannian.
-And the Moabites are worshipping the same god as the Mitanni.
-And from whence did the Mitanni import the worship of this god?
-Chemosh is a variant of Chemmis, which was the Greek name for the 2nd nome of Lower Egypt, also called Akhbit (transliterated as Ꜣḫ-bjt or Akh-bit), referring to the 'papyrus marsh of the king of Lower Egypt'.
+Balak is a Mitannian, and the Moabites are worshipping one of the same gods as the Mitanni: Chemosh.
+The other god worshipped by the Moabites is Set (Num.
+24:17).
+This is an accurate contemporary picture of the political situation of its day: The Hyksos worshipped Set.
+Certain Mitanni elements were allied with Ahmose I when he expelled the Hyksos from Egypt.
+Now, with pharaoh as their supreme overlord, the Mitanni are in turn lesser lords over the Moabites.
+(Egypt's imperial hegemony can be said to anticipate the feudalistic systems that will eventually emerge in the distant future).
+And from whence did the Mitanni import the worship of this god Chemosh?
+Chemosh is a variant of Chemmis, which was the Greek name for the 2nd nome of Lower Egypt, also called Akhbit (transliterated as Ꜣḫ-bjt or Akh-bit), alluding to the 'papyrus marsh of Lower Egypt'.
 So who is Chemosh?
 None other than Khem, or Min, of course.
 Proof?
 Your so-called Biblical-Archaeological Scholars say that Chemosh was associated with Ashtaroth.
 And Ashtaroth was considered another form of the goddess Qedesh, (also associated with the Biblical toponym Kadesh.
 Num.
 13:26, 14:40-50).
 Observe figure 2 below (and do not fail to note how closely the goddess resembles Hathor).
 Now, do the math.
 For as I said, "I will offer you the water, but you must pour your own cup.".

 TO BE CONTINUED ....